Tourism in Russia: Medical tourism

 Russia is a destination for medical tourism.
 A factor in its popularity was the relatively weak ruble post-2014, which saw the industry grow from some 110,000 clients in 2017 to some 728,000 clients in the first five months of 2020.
 Stomatology is the most used (44% of patients), genecology and urology follow (25% taken together), the other services are plastic surgery (10%), ophthalmology (10%), and cardiology (5%).
 Most clients come from the CIS states, where receiving high-tech medical assistance can be problematic, particularly from Central Asia, which amounts for 62% of all patients; but also from Eastern Europe (32%), South and East Asia (5%).
 In addition to price and accessibility of complex manipulations, the difference in regulations between Russia and the clients' own nations is a driving factor for receiving care in Russia: for instance, in vitro fertilization is illegal in China, but legal in Russia.

 Religious tourism

-Religious tourism has two main subtypes: pilgrimage, as travel done for religious or spiritual purposes, and the viewing of religious monuments and artefacts, as a kind of sightseeing.
+Religious tourism has two main subtypes: pilgrimage, as travel done for religious or spiritual purposes, and the viewing of religious monuments and artefacts for sightseeing.
 The former is relatively insignificant for the Russian tourism industry, amounting for approximately 100 thousands pilgrims yearly.
 The latter is more important.
 Orthodox Christianity being the most common religion in Russia, it also accounts for most religious monuments across the country.